shivakumar242/AirBnb-Bookings-Analysis/README.md

 # 🏡 Airbnb Data Analysis using Exploratory Data Analysis (EDA)

 ## 📘 Project Overview
-This project focuses on analyzing Airbnb dataset to uncover key insights about pricing patterns, room availability, and host behavior.
+This project focuses on analyzing the Airbnb dataset to uncover key insights about pricing patterns, room availability, and host behavior.
 Using Exploratory Data Analysis (EDA) techniques, the project identifies trends and factors influencing listing prices and customer preferences.

 ---